stormont/RenoSpaceApps2016_Drone-Server/README.md

 * `npm install request --save`
 * `npm install sqlite3 --save`

+Get an API key for [forecast.io](https://developer.forecast.io/).
+Save the API key to the following file in the root directory:

+* `weather_token.txt`

 # Running the server

 (The `DEBUG` option can be skipped and will default to `false`.)